Welcome to today's edition of the Rush 24-7 podcast.

 Back to this little soundbite here from Howard Kurtz on Sunday, his media buzz show.

-And again, he's speaking with uh the former Bush White House spokesman Mercedes Schlepp about Stephanopoulos and giving 75 grand to the Clinton Crime Family Foundation and not disclosing it.
+And again, he's speaking with the former Bush White House spokesman, Mercedes Schlepp, about Stephanopoulos and giving 75 grand to the Clinton Crime Family Foundation and not disclosing it.

 Kurtz says, can the Republicans trust George Stephanopoulos to be fair?

-Now she's here to assess whether or not Stephanopoulos, despite this, could still say moderated debate or report fairly on a Republican campaign.
+Now, she's here to assess whether or not Stephanopoulos, despite this, could still say moderate a debate or report fairly on a Republican campaign.

-Kurtz wants to know can the Republicans trust Stephanopoulos to be the question itself is.
+Kurtz wants to know: can the Republicans trust Stephanopoulos to be fair?

-It's, you know, the question, it's so filled with hope.
+It's, you know, the question is, it's so filled with hope.

 It's got so much hope in it.

-But look, despite all of the, can George still do it?
+But look, despite all of it, can George still do it?

-You know, it's it makes everyone very concerned on the right.
+You know, it makes everyone very concerned on the right.

 You're starting to see these stories pop up on National Review.